 Weight: Not everyone has the wrist strength to haul around super-heavy griddles, so we looked for a range of pans, including lightweight versions that worked just as effectively as their heftier counterparts.

-- We tested 18 pans using steak, halloumi, aubergine, tuna steak and courgettes.
+- Our method of testing included using steak, halloumi, aubergine, tuna steak and courgettes within each pan.

 Tips for griddling...

 Our senior food editor, Barney Desmazery, gave us some top tips for using your griddle pan...

 - The golden rule of griddling is to oil the food, not the pan.
 There's no point in adding oil to the pan as it'll drain away between the ridges.